Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 ### Statement of Model Purpose

-This model's purpose is to demonstrate the concept of Monte Carlo Integration through a canonical example of calculating $\pi$ through random sampling from a uniform space.
-Furthermore, this mechanism of Monte Carlo Integration can be expressed as a transformation of Buffon's Needle as known as Buffon's Noodle uses _experiments_ to measure $\pi$, leveraging the following formula for number of samples that reside within a unit circle that resides within an arbitrarily-defined rectangle.
+This model's purpose is to demonstrate the concept of Monte Carlo Integration through calculating $\pi$ through random sampling from a uniform variable.

 ### Patterns

 #### Pattern 1.
 Unit Circle of Radius 1 and Square with Side Length 2

 This pattern describes how $\pi$ is calculated with well-defined shapes without respect to units.
-In this pattern, we obtain $\pi$ from our calculations in Excel when we consider the region of interest for the indicator variable to be the union of the circle and square. **This is the pattern that you should try to replicate in your environment.**
+In this pattern, we obtain $\pi$ from our calculations in Excel when we consider the region of interest for the indicator variable to be the union of the circle and square. **This is the pattern that you should try to replicate**

 #### Pattern 2.
 Unit Circle of Radius 2 and Square with Side Length 1